Windows 7 Forums Search

 B) Click on the Change settings that are currently unavailable link.
 (See screenshot below)

-NOTE: You will need to be logged on to an administrator account for this option.
-This option allows you to change the power plan settings that are grayed out.
+NOTE: You will need to be logged in as an administrator account to be able to click on this option.
+This option allows you to change the power plan settings that are grayed out by default.

 Power Plan Settings - Change-step3.jpg